Products Showing Parts for — {{ active_vehicle.name }}

 Horsepower/Torque

 From 1998.5-1999 trucks paired with an automatic transmission were rated at 215 hp and 420 lb-ft of torque.
 The power levels got a slight bump to 235 hp and 460 lb-ft of torque from 2000-2002.
 The standard-output 2nd generation trucks paired with a manual transmission were rated at 235 hp and 460 lb-ft of torque.
-In 2001 Dodge introduced a new high-output (H.O.)
-24V Cummins, that featured upgraded fuel injectors and an upgraded VP44 Pump.
-The H.O. version of the 5.9L Cummins was rated at 245 hp and 505 lb-ft of torque.
+Furthermore, for the 2001 model year, Dodge introduced a new high-output (H.O.)
+24V engine, that featured upgraded fuel injectors and an upgraded VP44 Pump.
+The H.O. version of the 5.9L was rated at 245 hp and 505 lb-ft of torque.

 Transmissions

-The stock 47RE automatic transmission, as with most automatic transmissions of this diesel era, wasn’t the stoutest transmission.
+As with most automatic transmissions of this diesel era, the stock 47RE automatic transmission was not the most stout transmission.
 Issues can arise and are even more prevalent when additional horsepower is added.
-Upgrading the torque converter and internal components is a good investment, especially on modified trucks.
+For this reason, it can be a worthwhile investment to upgrade the torque converter and internal components, especially on modified trucks.

 VP44 Issues

 Over the years, the VP44 has earned itself a bad reputation due to a high volume of pump failures.
 The most common problem with these pumps is that the rotor is known to seize up.
-The factory lift pump could not supply enough fuel, which was possibly the biggest reason these pumps fail.
+In any case, the factory lift pump could not supply enough fuel, which was possibly on of the reasons these pumps fail.
 Another contributing factor was most likely the result of the low lubricity levels of the more modern ultra-low sulfur fuels.
-Installing an aftermarket fuel pressure gauge and keeping a close eye on the fuel pressure feeding the pump is highly recommended.
+For this purpose, installing an aftermarket fuel pressure gauge and keeping a close eye on the fuel pressure feeding the pump is highly recommended.

 “53” Blocks

 1999-2002 models equipped with the “53” blocks (the number 53 is physically cast into the driver side of the block) are known to crack over time.
-If the block cracks it will begin leaking coolant and will require engine replacement.
-There is no permanent solution or repair.
-Many will make do with temporary fixes as they put off the inevitable and expensive replacement.
-Some owners just top off the coolant, others try repairing with JB Weld or block stitching.
+If or when the block cracks it will begin leaking coolant and will require engine block replacement.
+Although many try and make do with temporary fixes as they put off the inevitable and expensive replacement, there is no permanent solution or repair.
+Some owners just top off the coolant, while others try repairing it with epoxy or block stitching.
 Unfortunately, you are just biding time as the block will more than likely crack again.
 It is just too thin in this area and cannot be properly repaired, so replacing the block is the only real fix.

 Dead Pedal